rishabhverma17/sms_slang_translator/README.md

 # SMS/Message_Slang_Translator

 ## How to Run
-In Terminal or Command Prompt
+- In Terminal or Command Prompt
 ```
   python sms_translator_function.py
 ```
+- Enter Message like "Hey Rishabh brb!!"
+  - Result would be --> Hey Rishabh Be Right Back

 ## Main Working logic
 ```python